 Wolfgang Amadeus Mozart was born in Salzburg in 1756 and the city is immensely proud of their musical prodigy.
-With the vast selection of all things Mozart, including not just one but TWO Mozart museums, you’re guaranteed to fulfil every shopping request, you might have.
+With the vast selection of all things Mozart, including not just one but TWO Mozart museums, you’re guaranteed to learn everything about – and buy anything pertaining – the Austrian composer.

 Chocolate is such a serious matter, that there’s a local competition going on, which chocolate balls are the most authentic.
-At fist, we tried the chocolate (one should always have chocolate first!) from Mirabell.
-This brand is over-represented quantity-wise.
-But the original Mozartkugeln are from Paul Fürst and are the best (speaking from personal experience of course – we would never dream on making serious chocolate assumptions without tasting!)
+At first, we tried the chocolate (because one should always have chocolate first!) from Mirabell.
+This brand is over-represented quantity-wise, but the original Mozartkugeln are from Paul Fürst.
+You can buy them from the elegant Conditorei Fürst and they are the best.
+We are speaking from personal experience of course – we would never dream on making serious chocolate assumptions without tasting!

 Then there are Mozart cd’s, umbrellas, music boxes, fridge magnets, postcards, perfumes, watches and jewellery, pencils, dolls, t-shirts, books.
 The list goes on.
 The astonishing thing is, that the supply of all things Mozart is equally balanced by the demand.
 Everyone buys something Mozart related while in Salzburg.